ezrabru/POLCAM-Live/README.md

 ## Installation

 You can install `POLCAM-Live` as a standalone application using _POLCAM-Live_Installer.exe_.
+Download it [here](https://github.com/ezrabru/POLCAM-Live/raw/main/POLCAM-Live_Installer.exe).

 ## Issues